dan-gittik/nestedclasses/README.md

         path = os.path.join(root, 'log.txt')
 ```

-Turns out that for some obscure reason, scoping doesn't work the way you'd expect it to when it comes to class bodies:
+Turns out that for some obscure reason, scoping doesn't work the way you'd expect it to when it comes to classes:
 this code ``NameError``s with ``name 'root' is not defined``.
 Unless...

 ```python